Never heard of a functional resume? Don’t know if you need one?

-Long-Term Care at Forest Glenn and Heartland Healthcare Facilities; Med-Surgical Support at Springfield Regional Hospital; Pediatrics at Springfield Regional Hospital, Rocking Horse, Lawnview Child and Family Center, OH Valley Medical Surgical Facility, and Friends Healthcare Facility
+Long-Term Care at Forest Glenn and Heartland Healthcare Facilities; Med-Surgical Support at Springfield Regional Hospital; Pediatrics at Springfield Regional Hospital, Rocking Horse, Lawnview Child & Family Center, OH Valley Medical-Surgical Facility, and Friends Healthcare Facility

 Customer Service Rep ▪ Assurant, Springfield, OH ▪ 2010 – present